JamitLabs/SimpleAPISpec/README.md

 ## Request Body

-When sending POST, PUT or PATCH requests to create or update data on the server, clients must use the following structure:
+When sending POST, PUT or PATCH requests to create or update data on the server, clients must use the following structure (note that it matches exactly the `data` field in responses):

 ``` json
 {